By FOSTER KLUG

-Despite the launch, Park says humanitarian aid, including food, medicine and daily goods meant for infants, the sick and other vulnerable people, will flow -- though not anything that can be used by North Korea's military.
-She says she's open to conditional talks with North Korean leader Kim Jong Un.
+Despite the launch, Park says humanitarian aid, including food, medicine and daily goods meant for infants, the sick and other vulnerable people, will flow.
+She says none of the aid will be anything that North Korea's military could use.
+She's open to conditional talks with North Korean leader Kim Jong Un.

-The aid won't be as a much North Korea will want, to be sure, and it won't be as much as her liberal challenger in Wednesday's election would have sent.
-Park's conditions on aid and talks, or anything Pyongyang may see as less than enthusiastic from the Blue House, could also doom talks before they begin.
+The aid won't be as much as North Korea will want, to be sure, and it won't be as much as her liberal challenger in Wednesday's election, Moon Jae-in, would have sent.
+Park's conditions on aid and talks also could doom talks before they begin.

 Pursuing engagement with North Korea "really would have to be her top priority for her to be a game-changing kind of leader on the issue," said John Delury, an analyst at Seoul's Yonsei University.
-Park, he said, would likely take a more passive, moderate approach.
+He added that Park is more likely to take a passive, moderate approach.

 "In the inter-Korean context, there's not a big difference between a passive approach and a hostile approach," Delury said, "because if you don't take the initiative with North Korea, they'll take the initiative" in the form of provocations meant to raise their profile.

-North Korea, despite its rocket launch, didn't cause much of a buzz with South Korean voters more worried about their economic futures and a host of social issues.
+North Korea was not a particularly pressing issue for South Korean voters, who were more worried about their economic futures and a host of social issues.
 But it is of deep interest to Washington, Beijing and Tokyo, which had been holding off on pursuing their North Korea policies until South Korean voters chose their new leader.

 The next Japanese prime minister, Shinzo Abe, is a hawk on North Korea matters who has supported tighter sanctions because of the rocket launch.